takachino/play2pdf/README.md

 Play 2.0 PDF module
 ===================

+## Notice

+* The [original project](https://github.com/joergviola/play20-pdf) by @joergviola was declared unsupported on January 17, 2014
+* The most active fork seems to be https://github.com/fhars/play20-pdf

 This module helps generating PDF documents dynamically from your Play! web application.
 It simply renders your HTML- and CSS-based templates to PDF.
 It is based on the Flying Saucer library, which in turn uses iText for PDF generation.